What is SMOS?

 These are the key geophysical parameters, soil moisture for hydrology studies and salinity for enhanced understanding of ocean circulation, both vital for climate change models.

 Latest Mission Operations News

-The SMOS level 2 soil moisture "catch-up" reprocessing campaign has been completed and the dataset covering the period from 12 January 2010 to 27 April 2012 is now ready to be released to the SMOS user community.
+The SMOS L2 sea surface salinity 2013 "catch-up" reprocessing campaign has been completed and the data set covering the period from 1 January 2013 to 31 December 2013 is now available to the SMOS user community.

 Latest Mission Results News

 A field campaign dedicated to SMOS and GOCE has revealed unexpected similarities in the missions' very different types of measurements.
 This surprising discovery could lead to a better understanding of what is happening deep under the Antarctic ice sheet.

 ESA's versatile water mission tracked Asia's recent storms over land and sea.

 13 September 2013

 The Living Planet Symposium has come to a close in Edinburgh, and a week of talking about past, present and future satellite missions, as well as the scientific challenges facing us, has prepared Earth observation for a new chapter.